 After your project has been whitelisted for Partner Portal, you can create your Standalone Saas solution.
-You should see a button on the top left of the GCP Marketplace page.
+You should see a button on the top left of the Google Cloud Marketplace page.
 Click Partner Portal to enter.

 After entering Partner Portal, click Add Solution

 Create a name for your solution.
 (This can be changed later.)
 Then click Create.